An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups

 where $Q=d_1+2d_2$ and $1/q=1/p-1/2$.
 On the other hand, one can show that $F\in L^2_{Q/q+\varepsilon}(\R)$ for some $\varepsilon>0$ if $\delta>Q/q-1/2$, whence the last term of \cref{eq:intro-hoelder-1} can be estimated via

-However, this approach does in general only provide thresholds featuring the homogeneous dimension $Q$ instead of the topological one.
+However, this approach does in general only provide thresholds featuring the homogeneous dimension $Q$ in place of the topological one.
 Employing the approach of \cite{Ni21}, we additionally decompose the multipliers $F^{(\iota)}$ dyadically along the spectrum of the Laplacian